networknuts/aws-project-image-gen/openai-image-aws-poc/AWS_GUI_DEPLOYMENT_GUIDE.md

 # AWS Console Deployment Guide

-This guide shows how to deploy the OpenAI Image Generator POC using the AWS Management Console in a very explicit, step-by-step way.
+This guide shows how to deploy the OpenAI Image Generator POC using the AWS Management Console.

-It is written for students who need every step spelled out, including:

-- what AWS service to open
-- what resource to create
-- what values to enter
-- what names to use
-- what output to save for the next step

 This guide covers: